US charges 58 in Texas with healthcare fraud, illegal opioid distribution

 "The data in our possession shines an inescapable light on those dirty doctors, clinic owners, pharmacists and others who may have long believed that they could perpetrate their fraud in the dark, behind closed doors," he said.

-The opioid crisis has led to nearly 400,000 overdose deaths between 1999 and 2017, according to the latest U.S. data.
+The opioid crisis has been marked by nearly 400,000 overdose deaths between 1999 and 2017, according to the latest U.S. data.
 About 218,000 of those deaths have been from prescription opioids, while the rest were from illicit opioids including heroin.

+Some 45,000 people a year overdose on opioids in the United States, U.S. Attorney John Bash of the Western District of Texas said on Wednesday.

-The schemes in Texas also involved more than US$158 million in fraudulent claims for compound creams and US$23 million in tax evasion.
-Federal authorities have frozen US$60 million in assets of the people accused, Benczkowski said.
+The schemes in Texas entailed Medicare fraud that resulted in more than US$66 million in losses, Benczkowski said.
+They also included US$158 million in fraudulent claims for compound creams and US$23 million in tax evasion, he said.
+Federal authorities have frozen US$60 million in assets of the people accused, Benczkowski added.

 "I hope today's action brings home a simple message for those that engage in these despicable frauds," he said.
 "You're not invisible."

+The charges in Texas come after Purdue Pharma LP Purdue Pharma LP, which launched OxyContin in 1996, filed for bankruptcy protection on Sunday night, succumbing to pressure from more than 2,600 lawsuits alleging the company helped fuel the U.S. opioid epidemic.

+Other criminal cases have been filed recently by state and federal authorities.
+Dozens of medical professionals in Appalachia were accused in April of writing hundreds of thousands of illegal prescriptions and committing health care fraud.

-(Reporting by Brendan O'Brien in Chicago; Editing by Bernadette Baum and Tom Brown)
+(Reporting by Brendan O'Brien in Chicago; Editing by Tom Brown and Steve Orlofsky)